0x80/firestore-mobx/README.md

 **NOTE** This library is based on my personal experience using Firestorter.
 If there are any features that you miss and deem essential, please let me know.
-It is well possible that I have overlooked some valid use-cases.
+It is possible that I have overlooked some valid use-cases.

 ## Features